Akash52/Akash52/README.md

 	“Feelings are just visitors.
 Let them come and go.”

 	"The moment you give up, is the moment you let someone else win." - Kobe Bryant

+	“The only way to do great work is to love the work you do.”
 </details>

 -->